Seven Steps: The Complete Columbia Recordings of Miles Davis 1963–1964

 Seven Steps: The Complete Columbia Recordings of Miles Davis 1963–1964 is a box set of studio and concert recordings by Miles Davis for Columbia over a two-year period.
 Instead of focusing on a particular collaboration or session period, it focuses on the time period in between the solidified lineups of the first and second Great Quintets, starting with Ron Carter's introduction and finishing with the establishment of Wayne Shorter in the lineup.

+Reception

+AllMusic awarded the box set four stars.

 Albums

 The third chronologically in the series of Miles Davis box sets issued by Columbia, the set includes material from the albums: